 WorldatWork Perspective (www.worldatwork.org)

 “While we are seeing lower salary increases forecasted for next year, they’re still well above the ones we’ve seen for the past 10 years.
-This shows that companies are striving to stay competitive in an ever-changing work climate,” said Hatti Johansson, research director, Reward Data Intelligence, WTW.
+This shows that companies are striving to stay competitive in an ever-changing work climate,” said Hatti Johansson, research director at Reward Data Intelligence, WTW.
 “Those companies that have a clear compensation strategy as well as a pulse on the factors affecting it will be more successful attracting and retaining employees while keeping pace with an evolving environment in which yesterday’s certainties no longer apply.”

 More than half (51%) of organizations this year reported having difficulty with attraction or retention, compared with 57% last year.
 Respondents are expecting labor market pressures to ease, with only 35% expecting difficulties in 2024.

 In response to these ongoing pressures, organizations are taking action to attract and retain talent.
-Half (50%) of respondents have reviewed compensation of specific employee groups, and 28% are planning or considering doing so.
-Additionally, 44% are hiring people higher in relevant salary ranges, raising starting salary ranges (43%), reviewing compensation of all employees (42%), and enhancing use of retention bonuses or spot awards (40%).
+Half (50%) of respondents have reviewed the compensation of specific employee groups, and 28% are planning or considering doing so.
+Additionally, 44% are hiring people higher in relevant salary ranges, raising starting salary ranges (43%), reviewing the compensation of all employees (42%), and enhancing the use of retention bonuses or spot awards (40%).

 Non-monetary actions to attract and retain talent are in motion as well.
 More than half (59%) of respondents have broadened their emphasis on diversity, equity, and inclusion, and 25% are planning or considering doing so.
 Nearly as many (58%) have increased workplace flexibility.
 While 46% of respondents have taken action to improve their employees’ experience, 41% are planning or considering doing so.
-Other measures taken include changing health and wellness benefits (36%), modifying reward elements of compensation programs (33%) and increasing training opportunities (26%).
-Almost half (43%) reported funding the increase in total compensation spend through total rewards optimization (up from 21% in 2022).
+Other measures taken include changing health and wellness benefits (36%), modifying reward elements of compensation programs (33%), and increasing training opportunities (26%).
+Almost half (43%) reported funding the increase in total compensation spent through total rewards optimization (up from 21% in 2022).

 Astron Solutions’ Perspective